This article will explain how to use the SORTN function in Google Sheets to find the top three places with ties.

 The Three Fastest Race Times – Including Ties

-Now, let’s find the top racers that got the fastest three times, regardless of how many ties there are.
+Now, let’s find the top racers that got the fastest three times, including ties.
 To do this, we will change the display_ties_mode

 to 3

-which shows the top three unique times, including ties.
+, which shows the top three unique times, including ties.
+We will also use a 1

-The report shows the first, second, and third place runners but also the runner with the third fastest time, which won’t place third because of the ties.
+The report shows the first, second, and third place runners and the runner with the third fastest time, which won’t place third because of the ties.
 This list of six runners may be the report you want.
 However, you are most likely looking for the next option.
-Let’s change the output to show only the runners that place in the top three spots.
+Let’s change the output to show only the runners in the top three spots.

 First, Second, and Third Place Including Ties

 The report is most likely what you are looking for.
-You can award first place to Andre Duran and Arline Myers, and second place to Boyce Ayala, Emmett Grant, and Winifred Ramos.
-There is no third place since at least three runners placed.
+You can award first place to Andre Duran and Arline Myers, and third place to Boyce Ayala, Emmett Grant, and Winifred Ramos.
+There is no second place since there were two first place finishers.

 Video Tutorial